anteln/tnc-setup/README.md

 is the recommended way) the script will retrieve the current\
 hostname instead.\
 \
+The recommended virtual hosts can be found in the configuration file,\
+but as a short summary:\
+\
+ns-1, ns-2, nebula-1, traefik-1 and or-1\
+\
-In order to only update the pihole configuration use below commands.\
+In order to only update the pihole configuration use the commands below.\
 \
 `python3 -m venv venv`\
 `venv/bin/pip install pihole6api`\